jessestuart/vagrant-build-base/README.md

 ### Vagrant Base Build

-This builds a Docker image with Vagrant installed, intended for use primarily in CI environments — especially in predominately Docker-based CI's like CircleCI, Drone, Concourse, etc. — in order to validate whether a given Vagrant build has succeeded.
+Builds a CentOS 7-based (amd64) image with Vagrant preinstalled.
+Intended for use primarily in CI environments — especially Docker-native CI's like CircleCI, Drone, Concourse, etc. — in order to validate e.g., whether a given Vagrant configuration succeeds in provisioning a Vagrant box.

+#### Prior Art

 Adapted from [Patrick Double's excellent post][op-post] on the _Object Partners_ Blog in August 2017.